 “There is now no limit to what Chartered Legal Executive Lawyers can achieve within the legal profession” – First Chartered Legal Executive Judge, Deputy District Judge Ian Ashley-Smith.

-The SRA has proposed a new route to qualification for solicitors – the Solicitors Qualifying Examination.
-The consultation for this can be found here.
-If the proposals do go ahead, domestic candidates who have started a Qualifying Law Degree, CPE, LPC or Period of Recognised Training before September 2019 would be able to choose whether or not to qualify under the old route (subject to availability) or to take the SQE.
+The SRA is introducing a new route to qualification for solicitors – the Solicitors Qualifying Examination.
+More information can be found about this here.
+Once introduced, domestic candidates who have started a Qualifying Law Degree, CPE, LPC or Period of Recognised Training before September 2021 would be able to choose whether or not to qualify under the old route (subject to availability) or to take the SQE.
 If they take the SQE, they must meet all the SRA’s requirements (including holding a degree or equivalent, and undertaking the requisite workplace experience).
-The long stop date for qualification under the old route to qualification would be 2024.
-The deadline for responses to the consultation was 9 January 2017 and analysis of the responses is now taking place.

 The above information is correct at time of publishing.
 You should contact CILEX and the SRA to confirm your route to qualification.
 We are always happy to advise those who are interested in working for us as to whether they would be eligible to qualify as a solicitor through the CILEX route.